The genuine Watchdog.exe file is a software component of Motorola Phone Tools by Motorola.

 (further information)

-Summary: Average user rating of WatchDog.exe: based on 51 votes with 9 user comments.
-29 users think WatchDog.exe is essential for Windows or an installed application.
+Summary: Average user rating of Watchdog.exe: based on 51 votes with 9 user comments.
+29 users think Watchdog.exe is essential for Windows or an installed application.
 5 users think it's probably harmless.
 6 users think it's neither essential nor dangerous.
 5 users suspect danger.
-6 users think WatchDog.exe is dangerous and recommend removing it.
-5 users don't grade WatchDog.exe ("not sure about it").
+6 users think Watchdog.exe is dangerous and recommend removing it.
+5 users don't grade Watchdog.exe ("not sure about it").